google/comprehensive-rust/src/basic-syntax/slices.md

 * The same is true for the last index, so `&a[2..a.len()]` and `&a[2..]` are equal.

-* We set `s` as a reference of `i32`s.
-Notice that the type of `s` no longer has an array length.
-This avoids type errors when performing computations on slices of different sizes.
+* `s` is a reference to a slice of `i32`s.
+Notice that the type of `s` no longer mentions the array length.
+This allows us to performing computations on slices of different sizes.

 * Slices always borrow from another object.
 In this example, `a` has to remain 'alive' so we can take a slice from it.